osapon/halcyon/README.md

 ## Blog
 - Release of Version 1.2.0 - Bigger blog article with all changes and a future roadmap coming soon
-- Moved from Github to NotABug - Blog article coming soon
 - Release of Version 1.1.7 - Fixed some bugs in compatibility with Pleroma,text fields now autoresizable,stopped undefined socket tries on profile pages
 - Release of Version 1.1.6 - This repository uses [Followlink](https://followlink.osa-p.net/) as an aid to who to follow.
 - Release of Version 1.1.5 - Introduced the new Idempotency-Key Header and fixed an bug allowing XSS with the display name